The Lego Movie 2: The Second Part: Cast

-Additionally, the characters of Bad Cop / Good Cop (now known as Scribble Cop) and Vitruvius' ghost return, but they have only brief lines of dialogue and are voiced by uncredited actors in place of Liam Neeson and Morgan Freeman.
+Additionally, the characters of Bad Cop / Good Cop (now known as Scribble Cop) and Vitruvius' ghost return with brief lines of dialogue, voiced by uncredited actors in place of Liam Neeson and Morgan Freeman respectively.

 Production

 Development

 On February 3, 2014, Jared Stern was hired to write the sequel, along with Michelle Morgan.
 On March 12, 2014, Deadline reported that animation co-director Chris McKay would direct the sequel with Phil Lord and Christopher Miller as producers.
 On April 10, 2014, it was reported that McKay wanted to have more women in the sequel than men.
 On July 28, 2014, it was reported that Chris Pratt wanted to return to reprise his role as Emmet.
-It was also reported that Will Arnett might return to reprise his role as Batman, but hadn't decided.
+It was also reported that Will Arnett might return to reprise his role as Batman, but had not decided.

-In October 2014, Warner Bros. scheduled The Lego Batman Movie for 2017, and The Lego Movie 2 for May 25, 2018.
+In October 2014, Warner Bros. scheduled The Lego Batman Movie for May 26, 2017, and The Lego Movie 2 for May 25, 2018.
 On October 25, 2014, it was reported that Lord and Miller had signed on to write The Lego Movie 2.
 On October 30, it was announced that Australia-based animation studio Animal Logic was in talks to produce the next three Lego films (though the deal was not finalized at the time) and the New South Wales government would make financial contributions to all the films.
 On November 12, during an interview with BBC News, Lord and Miller revealed that there would be more female characters featured in the film.

 On February 24, 2015, the sequel was retitled The Lego Movie Sequel and Rob Schrab was announced as the film's director, replacing McKay as director as he was scheduled to direct The Lego Batman Movie instead.
 By November 2015, Miller announced that the first draft of the script was completed.
 Subsequent rewrites were provided by Raphael Bob-Waksberg, Dominic Russo and Matthew Fogel.
 By February 2017, Schrab had been replaced by Mike Mitchell, reportedly due to "creative differences".
 Production started in Canada on October 2, 2017.
 In an interview with Collider for the press day for The Lego Ninjago Movie, producer Dan Lin confirmed that Lord & Miller were rewriting the script during production.
 He also said that the sequel was going to include more songs due to the success of competing Disney musical films like Frozen and Moana.

 The production of the film took advantage of Animal Logic's latest update to its trace renderer, Glimpse, to improve on-screen detail and depth-of-field.
-Miller stated that he will dedicate the film to his mother, Charlotte "Charie" Miller, who born in July 1949 and who died in December 2018, two months before the film's release.
+Miller stated that he will dedicate the film to his mother, Charlotte "Charie" Miller, who was born in July 1949 and who died in December 2018, two months before the film's release.